Top-Tuning: a study on transfer learning for an efficient alternative to fine tuning for image classification with fast kernel methods: Results

-\paragraph{The importance of the pre-training dataset.} We now explore the results dependency on the pre-training dataset.
-To this purpose we consider three alternative pre-training datasets: \begin{itemize} \item \textbf{CIFAR100}: we consider CIFAR100 as a simplified version of ImageNet.
-With this dataset, we test the impact of reduced number of images, classes and image size. \item \textbf{ImageNet100}: we extract an ImageNet subset with the same number of images and classes of CIFAR100.
-To make this dataset as more similar as possible to CIFAR100 in terms of label semantic: $75\%$ of labels selected from ImageNet is the same in CIFAR100, $15\%$ of them are similar and $10\%$ are different.
+We now explore the dependency of the results on the pre-training source dataset.
+To this purpose, we consider three alternative pre-training datasets: \begin{itemize} \item \textbf{CIFAR100}: we consider CIFAR100 as a simplified version of ImageNet.
+With this dataset, we test the impact of a reduced number of images, classes and image size. \item \textbf{ImageNet100}: we extract an ImageNet subset with the same number of images and classes of CIFAR100.
+To make this dataset as similar as possible to CIFAR100 in terms of label semantics: $75\%$ of labels selected from ImageNet are the same in CIFAR100, $15\%$ of them are similar and $10\%$ are different.
 With this dataset, we test the impact of image quality on the obtained results. \item \textbf{ImageNet 50k}: we extract an ImageNet subset that contains all the classes in ImageNet with the same number of data points contained in CIFAR100, that is 50k.
 The obtained dataset has 1000 classes with only 50 points per class.
 With this dataset, we test how the total number of classes affects the obtained results. \end{itemize}

-First, we train a DenseNet201 model from scratch on each of the three pre-traning datasets.
-Then, we apply the two investigated pipelines on five target datasets: one of the most difficult and one of the easiest datasets for both approaches (DTD and CIFAR10, respectively), one where top-tuning approach outperforms fine-tuning (Citrus Leaves) and the opposite case (Deep Weeds).
-Lastly, we consider the fine grained Oxford Flowers 102.
-With five target datasets, three different pre-training, we perform 450 additional training instances.\\
+First, we train a DenseNet201 model from scratch on each of the three pre-training datasets.
+Then, we apply the two investigated pipelines as described in \autoref{ch:Methodology} on five target datasets: one of the most difficult and one of the easiest datasets for both approaches (DTD and CIFAR10, respectively), one where top-tuning approach outperforms fine-tuning (Citrus Leaves) and the opposite case (Deep Weeds).
+Lastly, we consider the fine-grained Oxford Flowers 102.
+With five target datasets and three different pre-training, we perform 450 additional training instances.\\

 \autoref{fig:Pretrain_accs}(Left) refers to top-tuning accuracy for each pre-train.
-ImageNet pre-training brings to the best results on the target datasets.
+ImageNet pre-training brings the best results on the target datasets.
 ImageNet 50k is the best alternative, suggesting that the number of classes for the pre-training dataset has a great impact on the top-tuning approach.
 The only exception corresponds to CIFAR10, where CIFAR100 corresponds to the best pre-train.
 This behavior depends on CIFAR10 being de facto a CIFAR100 subset.